 Have fun on your trip!

 Pulmonias are the "wild ride in the wind" taxis of Mazatlan.
 You can find one on any corner, sidewalk, or street while in the Zona Dorado (Golden Zone).
 They can sit three in the back (squeeze) and one up front with the driver.
 Open air, golf cart style vehicle that gives you a thrill a minute if the traffic is heavy.
 You can hail one down and barter the price down after the driver gives you a quote before getting in, if you feel it is too high.
 But remember that this is an experience , so treat the driver right.
 If the price is too low he may not go.
 Tip big, if a great ride and feel good knowing you helped out the economy in Mexico.
 Make sure you ask if the price is in pesos or dollars.
 Big difference.
 I find them to be cheaper than car taxis and a lot more fun.
+Cruise ship arrivals will find them lined up outside the dock area.
 If you are arriving at the airport, they no longer can pick up inside the grounds.

 Taxis run along the streets of Mazatlan constantly, so if you don't think your getting a fair price haggle with them, if they still won't give you a fair price tell them to be on their way and stop another one.
 You shouldn't have to pay more than $3 to go anywhere in the hotel zone.
 They also tend to give you a better rate if you speak Spanish.
 So, if nothing els learn how to say "How much to.... " in Spanish.